 None of the published papers considered any fuel element to pressure tube contact problem at full power and highly cooling conditions.
 The present research is focused on establishing the limits for maintaining fuel channel integrity for the situation in which fuel element to pressure tube contact occurs at full power and high coolant flow conditions.
-Therefore, we have attempted to simulate several analytical contact models which are the solutions to the steady state heat transfer equations along with appropriate boundary conditions as a primary analysis for mechanical deformation calculations.
-Several important key parameters affecting the contact modelling are introduced in order to perform sensitivity analysis.
+Therefore, we have attempted to simulate several analytical contact models which are the simultaneous solutions to the steady state heat transfer and thermal-mechanical equations along with appropriate boundary conditions as a primary analysis for creep strain calculations.
+Several important key parameters affecting the contact modeling are introduced in order to perform the sensitivity analysis.